S-Ando-Biophysics/4MRNA/README.md

 | **Linux (Rocky Linux)** | 〇 | 〇 | 〇 | - |
 | **Android** | 〇 | 〇 | 〇 | - |
 | **iOS** | 〇 | 〇 | 〇 | 〇 |
+[Note] Since it's published using GitHub Pages, this website itself (including the code generation) is, in principle, compatible with all major operating systems and browsers.

 | | Operating System | Browser |
 | :----- | :----- | :----- |